-A strata is bound with a custard most often made with eggs, heavy cream and loads of shredded cheese.
+Typically, a strata is bound with eggs, heavy cream and loads of shredded cheese.
 However, this lightened-up version has a secret ingredient—cottage cheese!
 The cottage cheese makes the strata creamy and rich without weighing it down.
 A touch of freshly grated Parmesan lends just the right amount of cheesiness.

-Cottage cheese is actually having a comeback in the food world, which makes me sooooo happy.
-I’ve always loved to eat it as a healthy snack (a habit that started way back in college!).
-It’s packed with protein and calcium, yet its creamy texture feels like an indulgence.
-I’m exited to have partnered with Hood Cottage Cheese for this post.
-They have new varieties of cottage cheese on the market (including Cracked Pepper and Strawberry) that are perfect for snacking (think dips!) as well as for cooking.
-In this strata I use Hood Cottage Cheese with Chive, which is absolutely delicious (check out my video below to see how I use it in one of my favorite no-cook snacks!).
+In this strata I use Hood Cottage Cheese with Chive, which is delicious as a snack (check out my video below to see how I serve it!!).
 It’s a fabulous two-for-one cost saver, especially since fresh chives are hard to find at my market.
 However, you could certainly use plain cottage cheese with a tablespoon of fresh chives if you can’t find it.

 How to make a vegetarian breakfast strata

-- Sauté the veggies: After the bread toasts, it’s time to sauté the veggies.
+- Sauté the veggies: Next, sauté the veggies.
 Leeks, garlic and fresh thyme flavor this strata, and frozen defrosted spinach gives it color and a nutritional boost (be sure to squeeze all of the liquid out of the spinach).
 See above for other vegetable ideas!

-- Make the the (lightened-up) custard: Instead of a custard made with heavy cream, this lighter version uses cottage cheese!
-Hood Cottage Cheese with Chive is great because you don’t have to buy fresh chives (which can be expensive and hard to find), but you could use plain cottage cheese with 1 tablespoon of minced chives.
+- Make the the (lightened-up) custard: Mix together eggs, parmesan cheese and Hood Cottage Cheese with Chive (or you can use plain cottage cheese with 1 tablespoon of minced chives).

 Happy Mother’s Day!